Baseline ISO/IEC 10918-1 JPEG Compliance

 See the JPEG entry at Wikipedia.

-JPEG IP Core JPEG-C Baseline JPEG Compression Codec Core
+JPEG-D Baseline JPEG Compression Decoder Core

 The core is designed with easy to use, fully controllable and FIFO-like, streaming input and output interfaces.
-Being carefully designed, rigorously verified and production-proven, the JPEG-C is a reliable and easy to integrate core.
+Being carefully designed, rigorously verified and production-proven, the JPEG-D is a reliable and easy to integrate core.
 Its deliverables include a complete verification environment and a bit-accurate software model.

 See representative implementation results (each in a new pop-up window):

 The high-performance JPEG-D core is suitable for implementing a variety of digital imaging applications, including:

 - Home entertainment devices (set-top boxes, network media players etc)